Music

 St. Luke's Choir

-This is an adult ensemble made up of four section leaders and five choral scholars.
+St. Luke’s Choir is an adult ensemble made up of four section leaders and six choral scholars.
 We are joined by a complement of volunteers.
-Rehearsals are at 7 PM on Wednesday evenings, if you are interested in joining us, please contact Russell Jackson – russellj@stlukes-sa.net, 210-828-6425.
+Rehearsals are at 7 PM on Wednesday evenings, lasting two hours.
+If you are interested in joining us, please contact Russell Jackson by email of phone at: russellj@slecsa.org or 210-828-6425.

 Choral Evensong

-Our new organ, created by Reuter Org, is designed to perform the French Romantic repertoire as embodied in the works of Franck, Widor, Vierne, through to Dupré and Messiaen.
-French Romantic symphonic organs are designed to be warm and colorful which make good instruments for church accompaniment as well as representing the most exciting school or organ music.
+Our new organ, built by Reuter Organs, is designed to perform the French Romantic repertoire as embodied in the works of Franck, Widor, Vierne, through to Dupré and Messiaen.
+French symphonic organs are designed to be warm and colorful which make good instruments for church accompaniment as well as representing the most exciting school or organ music.

 There are more than 50 ranks and 3,000 plus pipes, the smallest being about 1/4 inch in length and the largest being 16 feet long.